-The first step in preparing for a flood is to understand the terminology.
-A Flood Watch is an alert that flooding is possible but not yet observed in an area.
+The first step in preparing for a flood is to understand the warnings.
+A Flood Watch is when flooding is possible, but there's no guarantee it will occur.
 A Flood Warning is when flooding is currently occurring or will occur soon, so there isn't much time to prepare.
-Use these warnings to gauge which steps you should follow in preparing for a flood:
+Use these warnings to gauge which steps you should follow and when in preparing for a flood:

 Remain calm during a flood.
-The more you plan ahead, the easier it is to stay focused and safe during a flood.
-If possible, monitor NOAA Weather radio or local television and radio stations for updates and evacuation instructions.
-These steps may help protect you, your family and your home during a flood:
+The more you plan ahead, the easier it is to stay focused and stay safe during a flood.
+If possible, monitor Environment Canada public weather alerts or local television and radio stations for updates and evacuations.
+Follow these other steps to protect yourself, your family and your home during a flood:

 Once the flood is over, wait for local authorities to indicate that it's safe to return to your home or office before doing so.
-Avoid flooded or washed-out roads as they could collapse.
-These other tips may help you stay safe after a flood:
+Be sure to avoid flooded or washed-out roads as they could collapse.
+Heed these other tips to stay safe after a flood:

 This information is advisory in nature.
 No liability is assumed by reason of the information in this document.